serena-aneli/RECOMBULATOR-X/docs/3_usage.md

 ## File formats

-recombulator-x uses the PED files based on [PLINK](https://www.cog-genomics.org/plink/) pedigree files as input.
+recombulator-x uses a file organized as a PED files ([PLINK](https://www.cog-genomics.org/plink/ pedigree file) as input.
+The pedigree file can be a *.tsv* (tab as separator value), a *.xlsx* or whatever format with a space as separator value.
 The PED file format stores sample pedigree information (i.e., the familial relationships between samples) and the genotypes.
 In particular, the first 6 mandatory columns contain:

 * Family ID